 Hardness is the measurement of the resistance of a metal to plastic deformation.
 The process for checking the hardness of a material may vary but it usually consists of the use of an indentation that is measured in a forging.
 Hardness is the property that shows a materials ability to resist permanent deformation when it is under load.
 The greater the hardness of a material the greater the material will resist deformation.
-At Fly Forge, we are able to perform below types of hardness testing: Brinell and Rockwell Hardness Testing.
+At CFS Forge, we are able to perform below types of hardness testing: Brinell and Rockwell Hardness Testing.

 Brinell Hardness Testing

 The Brinell hardness test is measured by forcing a hardened steel or carbide sphere into a steel forging part under a specified load.
 The indentation that is created in the metal is measured for its diameter.
 A Brinell hardness reading is obtained by dividing the load used (in Kg) by the area of the indentation in the forging being tested (in square mm).
 When measuring a forged steel, a 500Kg load is used, along with a sphere of 10mm.
 The brinell hardness value of steel forgings will be shown in HB.

 It uses a bullet-shaped or cone-shaped penetrating body.
 In a Rockwell test, hardness is interpreted as “resistance to local penetration”.
 The test determines the depth to which a penetrating body (spherical or cone-shaped) has penetrated after being tested with a standard testing load.
 This results in a hardness number that can be read off immediately after removing the testing load.
 Rockwell hardness is expressed as a number on a particular scale.
 The Rockwell scales used most often for steel are the B and C scales.
 The rockwellhardness value of steel forgings will be shown in HRC.